platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 {{< note >}}
 Resources allocation is only done on the first deploy of a project. </br>
-For the next deployment, just use:
+For next deployments, just use:
 ```shell {location="terminal"}
 {{% vendor/cli %}} push
 ```